genevaers/User-Documentation/docs/AdvancedFeatures/ColumnLogic.md

 ![Logic Test Function Screenshot](../images/LogicTextFunction.png)

+See [Extract-Phase Column Logic Reference](../Reference/Workbench/LogicTextECLStatements.md#functions) for detailed descriptions of the functions.

 ### Value Reassignment

 Column logic can be used to assign values to a prior column, which is called reassignment.
 Column logic is applied to columns starting from the left and moving to the right.
 Thus columns are populated left to right within GenevaERS, and previously assigned values can be overwritten by later columns.